XRPLF/rippled/CONTRIBUTING.md

   function, use common sense to balance both brevity and unambiguity of the function name.
-NOTE: the purpose of name is to provide stable means of unique identification of every contract; for this reason try to avoid elements which can change in the most obvious refactors.
+NOTE: the purpose of name is to provide stable means of unique identification of every contract; for this reason try to avoid elements which can change in some obvious refactors.
 * Do not use `std::unreachable`
-* Do not put contracts where they can be easily violated by an external condition (e.g. timing, data payload before mandatory validation etc.) as this creates bogus bug reports.
+* Do not put contracts where they can be violated by an external condition (e.g. timing, data payload before mandatory validation etc.) as this creates bogus bug reports (and causes crashes of Debug builds)

 ## Unit Tests
 To execute all unit tests: